We may earn a small commission when you buy something through the links in this post. See our disclosure.

 If you’re a user with many computers, you’ll be happy to know that Postbox licenses per user and not per device, so feel free to install it on as many computers as you need, including a blend of Macs and Windows PCs.

-Microsoft Outlook (Mac & Windows – $129.99)
+Microsoft Outlook (Mac & Windows)

-Outlook holds a unique place in this list, because it’s not a program that I would ever actively recommend to a user who didn’t absolutely need it.
+Outlook holds a unique place in this list because it’s not a program that I would ever actively recommend to a user who didn’t absolutely need it.
 It’s got a huge list of features, but that also tends to make it insanely complicated beyond the needs of most home and small business users.

 If you’re not forced to use Outlook by your business’ enterprise solution requirements, it’s generally best to stay away from it in favor of one of the more user-friendly variants.
 If you are, your company probably has an IT department dedicated to making sure it all works properly for you.
 While I guess it’s great to have so many features, if 95% of them simply clutter up the interface and never get used at all, what’s really the point?

-Mozilla Thunderbird (Mac, Windows & Linux – Free & Open Source)
+Mozilla Thunderbird (Mac, Windows & Linux)

+Thunderbird has been available for email since 2003, and I remember being quite excited when it first came out; the idea of quality-free software was still quite novel at the time (*waves cane*).
 It’s come quite a long way since then, with over 60 versions released, and it’s still being actively developed.
 It offers a lot of great functionality, equalling most of what eM Client can do – combine inboxes, manage calendars and tasks, and integrate with a range of popular services.